Jäger (infantry): Germany

 With a former restructuring of the German Army, only one new air-mobile regiment, Jägerregiment 1 (JgRgt 1), two battalions, Jägerbataillon 291 (JgBtl 291) and Jägerbataillon 292 (JgBtl 292) (both battalions are part of the Franco-German Brigade) and two other new bataillons of the mechanised brigades are the only regular Jäger retained.
 On the other hand, Fallschirmjäger has become the most important infantry type, due to its versatility and the nature of modern-day peacekeeping missions abroad.

 With the last restructuring of the German Army, Jägerregiment 1 was reduced to Jägerbataillon 1 (JgBtl 1), not air-mobile any longer.
 Two new battalions were established: Jägerbataillon 91 and Jägerbataillon 413.

 Austria

 In the Austrian Bundesheer, ″Jäger″ is the official military technical term for infantry units (contrary to mechanized infantry being designated as Panzergrenadiers similar to corresponding German Bundeswehr and Swiss Armed Forces units).
 In addition, the Austrian Army's Special Forces unit which was established in 1963 is called ″Jagdkommando″.

 Denmark

+In August 1788, the Hessian Johann Ewald was hired to form a jagercorp in Sleswig.
+He had seen plenty of combat in North America as the commander of both mounted jägers and jägers on foot.

+From then on until the late 1850s the Danish army had a number of jagercorps, battalion-sized light infantry units mainly armed with rifles.

+Under the army law of 1842 a total of five out of 23 battalions of infantry were jägers.
+By 1860 all five had been converted to ordinary infantry as the 18th-22nd Battalions, since all infantry were now armed with rifles and were trained to fight in heavy skirmish lines as the main way of fighting.
+This change ended a specific jäger tradition in the Danish army.

-In Danish, Jæger is used for the special forces unit Jægerkorpset (Jaeger Corps).
+In the modern day Danish army, Jæger is used for the special forces unit Jægerkorpset (Jaeger Corps).
+In 2019, the 13th Light Infantry Battalion was created at the Haderslev garrison as the only regular light infantry unit in the army as part of the reborn Slesviske Fodregiment.